ea1ii/LightGraph/README.md

 An extra feature had been added: a chart showing Sun and Moon elevation.

 It shares the timebase with the light graph.
 But has an specific set of parameters for: enabling/didabling this feature, position, size and colors.
+Vertical grid spacing is every hour.
+Horizontal grid matches tropics and por circles latitudes.

+# Additional feature

+At the moment, and for my convenience the script exports these variables:
+AS_SUN_ALT, AS_SUN_AZ
+AS_MOON_TRANSIT, AS_MOON_ANTITRANSIT, AS_MOONRISE, AS_MOONSET
+AS_SUN_NOON, AS_SUN_MIDNIGHT

+They will be removed when AllSky supplies this data.

+Thanks and enjoy!